Techtonica/curriculum/socioeconomic-differences/socioeconomic-differences.md

 ### Specific Things To Teach
 - The term "class straddler"
 - The value of social capital
 - The priority of networking
-    - Accepting the difference and striving to work in order to achieve success.

 ### Materials